jaredhensley/mediamentions/README.md

 - `PORT` – Port to bind the HTTP server.
 Defaults to `3000`.
 - `DATABASE_URL` – Path to the SQLite database file.
 Defaults to `./data/mediamentions.db`.

+> The server automatically copies `.env.example` to `.env` on first boot (merging in any variables you've already exported) so
+> local development works without manual configuration.

 ### Running locally

 1. Ensure Node.js 22+ and the `sqlite3` CLI are available in your shell (both are present in the container).